// SerpApi Alternative

 FeatureSerpApiDataBlue

-Credits expireYes — every monthNever
+Credits expireYes — every monthMonthly resets + top-ups do not expire

 LLM-ready outputJSON onlyClean JSON + markdown